enhance-dev/enhance.dev/app/docs/md/routing/api-routes/index.md

 })
 ```

-### Forms
+### Sending form data

+When sending form data, you have a couple of options.
+Deciding which option to use is up to you and what your backend supports.
+If your data schema is complex (i.e. arrays and nested objects) you may want to rely on the `@begin/validator` package to convert form encoding to JSON and validating it against your schema.
+For flat data structures you may want to default to sending JSON from the client.

-When sending form data you have a couple of options.
-The first is using `URLSearchParams` to send data using the mime type `application/x-url-form-encoded`.
+The first is using [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) to send data using the content type `application/x-url-form-encoded`.

 ```javascript
 const form = document.querySelector('form')